What kind of background does it take to get into a great law school? You might want to look to Plato and Jane Austen instead of John Grisham.

 A Case for Studying the Classics in a Pre-Law Major

-On the other side of the coin, data crunched by Derek T. Muller, an associate professor of law at Pepperdine University School of Law, showed just how well classics majors do on the road to law school.
+On the other side of the coin, data crunched by Derek T. Muller, an associate professor of law at Pepperdine University School of Law, showed just how well classics majors (with a high GPA) do on the road to law school.

 There is no formula for getting into a top law school apart from studying hard and developing your mind to work in multifaceted ways.
 If you’re planning to work toward a JD, your fate is less about what you study as an undergraduate and more about your performance as a student in that discipline.
 That means: Study what you love and where you have an aptitude, and the grades—and the graduate school—will follow.
 Good luck!